 Potato Pancakes (Latkes)

 Ingredients (makes about 25 pancakes)The basic ratio here is 3:1:1 – 3 large potatoes, 1 small onion, 1 large egg, however you can use a bit less egg and onion and they will still come out well.
 Because I like to make these in big batches, I triple the recipe.
 So don’t sweat the measurements too much.
-As for the salt, go down to 1 1/2 teaspoons of salt if you prefer a less salty pancake.

 - 3 large potatoes, peeled (Russet potatoes work well)